mroavi/academic-cv/content/publication/degruyter2024/index.md

 - Sander Stuijk
 - Henk Corporaal

-date: "2023-07-26:00:00Z"
+date: "2024-07-24:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2023-10-02T00:00:00Z"
+publishDate: "2024-07-24T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["5"]

 # Publication name and optional abbreviated publication name.
 publication: In the *2023 World Congress in Computer Science, Computer Engineering, & Applied Computing (CSCE'23)*
 publication_short: In *CSCE'23*

-abstract: Within the realm of probabilistic graphical models, message-passing algorithms offer a powerful framework for efficient inference.
-When dealing with discrete variables, these algorithms essentially amount to the addition and multiplication of multidimensional arrays with labeled dimensions, known as factors.
-The complexity of these algorithms is dictated by the highest-dimensional factor appearing across all computations, a metric known as the induced tree width.
-Although state-of-the-art methods aimed at minimizing this metric have expanded the feasibility of exact inference, many real-world problems continue to be intractable.
-In this paper, we introduce a novel method for adding and multiplying factors that results in a substantial improvement in the inference performance, especially for increasingly complex models.
-Our approach aligns well with existing state-of-the-art methods designed to minimize the induced tree width, thereby further expanding the tractability spectrum of exact inference for more complex models.
-To demonstrate the efficacy of our method, we conduct a comparative evaluation against two other open-source libraries for probabilistic inference.
-Our approach exhibits an average speedup of 23 times for the UAI 2014 benchmark set.
-For the 10 most complex problems, the average speedup increases to 64 times, demonstrating its scalability.
+abstract: A key aspect of intelligent systems is their capacity to reason under uncertainty.
+This task involves calculating probabilities of relevant variables while considering any available information, a process commonly referred to as probabilistic inference.
+When working with discrete variables, the primary operations in probabilistic inference algorithms involve adding and multiplying multidimensional arrays with labeled dimensions, known as factors.
+The algorithmic complexity is dictated by the highest dimensional factor involved in any calculation; a concept referred to as the induced tree width.
+Despite advances in state-of-the-art techniques focused on reducing this metric, many real-world problems remain too complex to solve through existing probabilistic inference algorithms.
+In this work, we introduce a new method for adding and multiplying factors, which leads to marked improvements in inference performance, particularly for more complex models.
+Furthermore, this method serves as the core of a novel optimization framework introduced in this work, which employs metaprogramming to further enhance the runtime performance of probabilistic inference algorithms.
+Our method complements current leading-edge techniques aimed at reducing the induced tree width, thereby extending the range of models that can be effectively solved using exact inference.
+To validate the performance of our approach, we compare it against two other open-source libraries designed for probabilistic inference.
+Our method demonstrates an average speedup of 23 times on the UAI 2014 benchmark set.
+For the 10 most complex problems of this set, the average speedup increases to 64 times, highlighting the scalability of our method.